No one wants to live through a bad accident or medical emergency.

 That’s where waivers can help.

-Businesses and individuals use these common forms to seek an exception or exemption from specific activities.
+Businesses and individuals use these common forms to obtain legal protection.
+Liability waivers are often used by service, event, or attraction provider who is concerned that it could be sued if someone was injured or otherwise harmed while using the service, attending the event, or participating in the attraction.
 More specifically, liability waivers are intended to generally absolve a service provider of responsibility when an activity has the potential to cause bodily injury, or at the very least, a costly inconvenience.

 Companies and businesses typically hand out liability waivers to customers, vendors, employees, patients or clients, who must sign the forms before they can participate in an activity.